Youth Leadership Council- 2014

 The weekend of Global Youth Service Day, April 27th we had 78 youth participate in our first Cardboard City Challenge.
 For more pictures from the event, visit us on Facebook.

 The Cardboard City Challenge is an overnight event that has youth construct and spend the night in cardboard boxes while learning about Habitat for Humanity and the importance of affordable housing!
 It is an educational and fun night with games, DJ, prizes, and much more.
 This event is perfect for clubs, youth groups, sports teams, your group of friends, etc. Plus you can get around 13 hours of community service for school with this one event!
+We will also have a service project and bus tour of Habitat properties.

 Next year’s Cardboard City Challenge date will be in Spring 2014.
 Email firstname.lastname@example.org for more information.